jamaltheatlantean/BuyTickets/README.md

     This contract is an ERC721.
 I built it to serve as the tickets to be loaded into the `Tickets.sol` contract.
     I minted 3 of them and loaded them into the `Tickets.sol` contract and minted them to address of friends during testing on Remix.

+    **STATUS: Success.

+## The NftGenerator.sol
+    Due to the impracticality of the Tickets.sol contract, i created a new type of logic with this NftGenerator.
+    The aim of this contract was to smoothen the process of buyers and the ticketr seller.
+    The contract doesn't need any NFT loaded into it, as it mints new ERC721's (TKN) everytime a buyer sucessfully buys a ticket.
+    This solved all the impractical issues of the first `Tickets.sol` contract.